best boiled egg

 2. Bring the water to a rolling boil over medium-high heat.

-3. Once boiling, turn off the heat, cover the pot, and let the eggs sit according to your desired doneness.
+3. Once boiling, turn off the heat, cover the pot, and let the eggs sit based on your desired doneness.

-4. Transfer eggs immediately to an ice bath for at least 5 minutes to stop cooking and make peeling easier.
+4. Transfer eggs to the ice bath for at least 5 minutes to stop cooking and ease peeling.

 5. Easy Peeling Tips